ipfs/community/DOCS_STYLEGUIDE.md

     >
     > The constructor automatically starts IPFS unless you set `{start: false}`.

-    *Do not* say:
+    -Do not- say:

     > The badger datastore is recommended.
     >
     > IPFS is automatically started unless `{start: false}` is set.

-* Except in technical specifications, address the reader directly as “you.”
+- Except in technical specifications, address the reader directly as “you.”
 You can also use “we” to represent the views or work of the IPFS core team.
 Make sure to keep the same method of address throughout a document (e.g. don’t switch from “you should…” at the beginning to “one should…” at the end).
-* Always look for ways to simplify your language and use shorter, clearer phrases.
+- Always look for ways to simplify your language and use shorter, clearer phrases.

     Do say:

     > the CID points to data…

-    *Do not* say:
+    -Do not- say:

     > the CID is used as a standardized way of pointing to data…

     (But don’t cut critical terms — if “standardized” was important here, you could also write “the CID is a standardized pointer to data…“)

-* Keep in mind you are writing for an international audience.
+- Keep in mind you are writing for an international audience.
 Use more common words wherever you can.
 For example, say “short” instead of “compact.”
 [Plainlanguage.gov](https://plainlanguage.gov/guidelines/words/use-simple-words-phrases/) has a good list of examples.
-* Use specific terminology rather than abstract terminology wherever possible.
+- Use specific terminology rather than abstract terminology wherever possible.
 If an abstract term is the best fit, make sure to descibe the context and meaning you are using it for.

     The most common example of this in IPFS is the term “node.”
-If you are talking about a process running IPFS, try using “peer” or “IPFS instance” instead, or at least clarify it by saying “*IPFS* node.”
+If you are talking about a process running IPFS, try using “peer” or “IPFS instance” instead, or at least clarify it by saying “-IPFS- node.”

 ## Headings

-* Single word headings in man pages should be capitalized.
+- Single word headings in man pages should be capitalized.
 They should not be followed by a colon.
 Enumerated examples:
   - `EXAMPLES`
   - `NOTES`
   - `WARNING`